OpenMaps/MIT-campus-coffee/README.md

 A few adjustments I made when running through this tutorial:

-- Step 1.d - I used Bower for installing Leaflet.
+- Step 1.d - I used Bower to add Leaflet to my project.
 It's prudent to become familiar with Bower since many common packages can be easily installed with its use.
 Using command line, inside my working directory, I entered the following:

 		bower install leaflet